Cops refuse to file 15-yr-old's rape complaint, thrash her brother instead

-The 15-year-old survivor’s family has alleged that the Goregaon police refused to register an FIR against the accused as he was their informer; the cops alerted the accused about the complaint against him and brutally assaulted girl's brother at the police station
+The survivor’s family has alleged that the Goregaon police refused to register an FIR against the accused as he was their informer; cops alerted him about the complaint and brutally assaulted girl's brother

 While the city’s police force is admittedly dependent on its vast and extensive network of informants, the same dependence, ironically, led them to shirk their duty of fighting crime in the city, recently.